babylonhealth/lit-fhir/README.md

 ## How do I get lit?

 We're published on maven central.
 There are various libs availaible, and what you want or need will depend on your use case.
-Generally, you'll wan't the 'basics', which is availaible as
+Generally, you'll want the 'basics', which is available as
 #### SBT
 "com.babylonhealth.lit" %% "hl7" % "0.14.6"
 #### Gradle